nais/doc/docs/vulnerabilities/insights/how-to/console.md

 tags: [ console, vulnerabilities, how-to ]
 ---

-# Vulnerability insights in the NAIS Console
+# Vulnerability insights in Nais Console

 Teams can visit the Console to view their workload vulnerabilities, for example: